Playa Grande, Costa Rica: Las Baulas Marine National Park

 Las Baulas is Costa Rica's nesting site for the leatherback sea turtle and was created to protect their declining population.
 The park is home to 117 tree and shrub species and 139 bird species.

 Beach

-Playa Grande is a Costa Rican beach which is known for its sandy bottom and waves, there are several surf breaks from the shore that make the location popular for swimming and surfing.
+Playa Grande beach is known for its sandy bottom and waves.
+There are several surf breaks from the shore that make the location popular for swimming and surfing.